hypergeek-dev/Moviedatabase-MVC/readme.md

 ### Full managability on own comments
 I was able to read, edit and delete own comments

+### from a visitors perspective(Unauthorized)

+Expected outcome

+### Feedback form
+I was able to write feedback to the site and submit it successfully.

 ## Manual Testing of the javafunctions